-- TD Canada Trust Everyday Banking Poll finds there's still opportunity

 tablet or smartphone to check account balances, pay bills and make

-(50% versus 43% nationally) and are among the most likely in the
+to pay their bills.
+However, they are among the most likely in the

 "Setting up pre-authorized debits to pay credit card and other bill

 balances each month is a simple and effective way to ensure payments